-Cecil was employed by VA Northern Indiana Health Care System as a nurses aid.
-He had also worked as a painter for Joe Payne Interior Decorating, and a maintenance group leader at Ball State University.
+Cecil was employed by VA Northern Indiana Health Care System as a nurse’s aide.
+He had also worked as a painter for Joe Payne Interior Decorating and a maintenance group leader at Ball State University.

 Cecil served in the U.S. Army during World War II in the 775 Field Artillery Division.
 He was a member of the first group to break the sound barrier with military artillery.
 He earned four Bronze Stars and a Sharp Shooter Metal.

-Cecil is a former member of the Fairmount Masonic Lodge and the Rigdon Lions Club.
+Cecil was a former member of the Fairmount Masonic Lodge and the Rigdon Lions Club.
 He was a member of the Ball State Sympathy Club and enjoyed doing crafts and quilting with Pauline.

-Cecil is survived by five daughters, Judy (Andy) Baxter, of Spring Hill,, Fla., Sharon (Michael) Thompson, of Alexandria, Marcia Gilman, of Alexandria, Janet Saunders of Alexandria, Jennifer Johnson of Anderson; a son, David Cecil Saunders of Cornelius, N.C.; one sister, Nancy (Roland) Webb, Anderson; 15 grandchildren.
+Cecil is survived by five daughters, Judy (Andy) Baxter of Spring Hill,, Fla., Sharon (Michael) Thompson of Alexandria, Marcia Gilman of Alexandria, Janet Saunders of Alexandria and Jennifer Johnson of Anderson; a son, David Cecil Saunders of Cornelius, N.C.; one sister, Nancy (Roland) Webb, Anderson; and 15 grandchildren.

-He was preceded in death by five brothers and sisters, Edward, Charles Henry, John, Rebecca and Sara Ellen Allen and a grandson, Troy Collins and son-in-law Greg Gilman.
+He was preceded in death by five brothers and sisters, Edward, Charles Henry, John, Rebecca and Sara Ellen Allen; a grandson, Troy Collins; and son-in-law, Greg Gilman.